-The Tower of London – Why it’s the Key to Understanding England
+The Tower of London – The Key to English History

 It’s February and it’s cold, but its London, so who cares?
 I’m off with my adult daughter Lenore to visit the Tower of London.
 She’s never been there before and even though I have, there’s definitely a tingle of excitement that I always get on visiting a place that is so steeped in history.
 In fact if one were to elect a poster child for ‘famous landmarks’, the Tower of London would be an excellent candidate.
 But first a couple of tips that might make an upcoming visit more enjoyable.

 On a previous post I wrote about the potential benefits of buying a London Pass.
 The Tower of London at £25.00 is one of the more expensive attractions in London and definitely one you would want to include if you’ve purchased a London Pass.
 With the pass you get to avoid the lineups at the ticket wicket and go directly to the entrance.
 Also if you take the Hop on Hop Off bus that’s included in a one day London Pass you get a great view of the Tower of London as you drive across the Tower Bridge from Southwark.